Our Mahi

 Whenua

 For over a year, our Taiao Rangers have been mentored by a retired volunteer beekeeper, learning bee life cycles, hive maintenance, and harvest preparation.
-The bees have enriched our mahi, with rangatahi finding peace and purpose in supporting their well-being.
+Bees are essential to biodiversity, and our beekeeper training has enriched our mahi and supported our rangatahi in finding peace and purpose, which are essential to their wellbeing.

 Preparing land, collecting native seeds, eco-sourcing plants, and planting and nurturing native flora for sustained growth.